paulmarrington/lispz/manuscript/messages.md

       (tag.page-content-wrapper.style.update! { paddingLeft: (+ px "px") })
     ))

 Lispz uses exchanges defined as part of the address.
-The address can include details that will define different exchanges (when implemented).
+The address can include details that will define different exchanges.

 It is possible to remove all listeners by name or regular expression.
 The latter helps for message streams.

     (message.clear "my-message")
+    (message.clear '/my-message\/.\*/')

+## Address Processing

+Mapping and filtering messages are given source and target addresses.
+If the target address starts with a / it is used alone, otherwise the source and target addresses are concatenated.

+    (combine-address "left" "right")  ## left/right
+    (combine-address "left" "/right") ## right

 ## Message Streams
 Lispz Message Streams provide a base implementation of reactive programming.
 This allows streams to be prepared for consumption in a readable and organised manner.
 All stream sources and processors return the address of the resulting message stream.
 This will often be built on the address of earlier streams.

+### Spanning Asynchornous methods

+Different modules will add methods to seed a message stream by using _update!_:

+    (message.from.update! { source: (lambda [address ...] ...) })

 ### Stream Sources
 A source is a generator that creates messages for a stream.
 You can create your own, but Lispz provides some common ones: